krevanth/ZAP/README.md

 ### 2.1.
 Parameters

 Note that all parameters should be 2^n.
-Cache size should be multiple of line size and at least 16 x line width.
+Cache size should be multiple of line size and at least 32 x line width.
 Caches/TLBs consume majority of the resources so should be tuned as required.
-The default parameters give you quite large caches.
+The default parameters give you large caches, and these large cache sizes are recommended because they are direct mapped.

 | Parameter                   | Default                            | Description                                                                               |
 | --------------------------- | ---------------------------------- | ----------------------------------------------------------------------------------------- |